-At all Levels much of the LEARNING and TEACHING take place via lectures supported by small-group seminars and/or IT workshop sessions.
-Seminar time is used across all levels for problem-solving, reinforcement of concepts, principles and techniques and for discussion of ideas and issues.
-Lecturers are free to adopt teaching styles to suit the material delivered, and their own personalities and abilities, but IT, in particular the Internet and intranet (Blackboard/eLP), will be used extensively to support lectures, seminars, workshops and independent learning.
-In addition a great deal of emphasis will be placed on students to work outside the timetabled hours, both in terms of directed and independent learning - it is recognised that for this to occur the students will need significant guidance and the necessary skills to undertake 'self learning'.
+At all levels, much of the learning and teaching take place via lectures supported by small-group seminars and/or IT workshop sessions.
+Seminar time is used across levels for problem-solving, reinforcement of concepts, principles and techniques and for discussion of ideas and issues.

+Lecturers are free to adopt teaching styles to suit the material delivered, and their own personalities and abilities, but IT, in particular, the Internet and intranet, will be used extensively to support lectures, seminars, workshops and independent learning.
+In addition a great deal of emphasis will be placed on students to work outside the timetabled hours, both in terms of directed and independent learning - it is recognised that for this to occur the students will need significant guidance and the necessary skills to undertake 'self-learning'.

-Workshops are critical for the development of practical skills, such as programming, multimedia development and database design.
+Workshop activities are critical for the development of practical skills.
 Increasingly complex and varied development problems will be introduced in workshop sessions both for learning and applying practical skills and for formative assessment.